OlexiMakee/XOs/README.md

  XOs is the good old Tic-Tac-Toe PvP turn-based game.

      All you need is run XOs.py in your terminal console, program will install a needed library

  controls:

-     wasd or arrow keys to move selector spacebar or enter to select
+     'wasd' or 'arrow keys' to move selector 'spacebar' or 'enter' to select

  info: